 Pitch and roll of the gyroplane are controlled by tilting the complete rotor head by means of the control stick.
-Control input is transferred via torsion tube and linkage running below the seats to the base link and from there to the rotor head via push-pull control cables.
+Control input is transferred via torsion tube and linkage running below the seats to the base link and from there to the rotor head via two split control rods with ball ends.